Nick689/CustomPOS/Readme.md

 * Multi-session
 * Built-in PDF export
 * Barcode printing (code128 or EAN13)
-* Shortkeys allow you to work with keybord only
+* Shortcut keys allow you to work with keybord only
 * Advanced user right management
 * Advanced pricing management with selectable scenarios for each item
 * Detailed incomes page shows real time incomes of the day or any previous day